Updated: May 20

 God used the drama to tell me that it is not my fault that my colleague's mother died in a freak motorbike accident.
 I teared and felt the inner healing that God was initiating as I let go of the unnecessary guilt and walk away from the lies that have been haunting me.
 Subsequently, God revealed to me several other unnecessary guilt that I must let go of.
 That is to re-experience the gospel again.
 I may regret certain decisions.
 It's even ok to be sad about it.
 But unnecessary guilt?
 Let it go.

 How radically new my life would be if I were willing to move beyond blaming to proclaiming the works of God in our midst.
 I don’t think it has much to do with the exterior of life.
 All human beings have their tragedies - death, depression, betrayal, rejection, poverty, separation, loss and so on.
 We seldom have control over them.
 But do we choose to live them as occasions to blame, or as occasions to see God at work?

 Henri Nouwen.
 Sabbatical Journey, pg.
 129

 What's your unnecessary guilt?
 An autistic child?
 A rebellious teenager?
+A child you failed to protect?
 A husband gone astray?
-Or a failed business?
+An unhealthy relationship you should have left sooner?
+A failed business venture?
 A partnership turned sour?
 A depression you are fighting off?
 A funeral you missed?
 Words that shouldn't have been spoken?
 Whatever your unnecessary guilt is, it's time to let it go.